arichtman/nix/k8s-auth.md

 Todo:

-- Look at mapping additional roles to groups to see if we can stack permissions or have secondary properties.
 - Investigate additional properties for use in ABAC.
-- Revisit Kanidm setup and minimize/hone it.
+- ~Look at mapping additional roles to groups to see if we can stack permissions.~ Able to bind multiple roles based on groups, haven't investigated if permissions stack though.
 - ~Should fix or allow adding Prometheus target.~ Anonymous auth now working for `/healthz`, `/livez`, `/readyz`, and `/metrics`.